Make Your Decisions Known

 Make your Decisions Known

-The Advance Directives booklets and forms on this webpage (available in English, Spanish and French) include forms you can use to complete your own Advance Directives documents.
+The Advance Directives booklets are available in several languages and include forms you can use to complete your own Advance Directives documents.
 Please note these forms are not exclusive to CHI Health and can be used at any health care organization in Nebraska and Iowa.

 Durable Power of Attorney for Health Care

 Information about who you want to make healthcare and treatment decisions on your behalf when you cannot make them yourself.
 This person is known as your surrogate decision-maker (or your "Attorney-in-Fact").